 - A lasting legacy through theater and film

-The Chicken Ranch may no longer operate, but its story continues to influence conversations about American history, culture, and the lives of prostitutes in the entertainment industry.
+The Chicken Ranch may no longer operate, but its story continues to influence conversations about American history, culture, and the lives of the women who worked in the trade.

 4. Everleigh Club, Chicago, IL